Phil Scott: Economic development

-Scott has set a goal to boost the state's economy by increasing the state's population to 700,000 in 10 years by encouraging young people who come to study in the state to remain after graduation.
+In 2016, Scott set a goal of boosting the state's economy by increasing the state's population to 700,000 within 10 years by encouraging young people who come to study in the state to remain after graduation.
 University of Vermont economics professor Arthur Woolf Scott suggested that retention of older Vermonters, with larger incomes and tax revenues, would be a better focus, but Scott pointed to the lower average healthcare costs associated with a younger population.

 Scott's economic development plan has largely focused on workforce development and economic incentives.
 He has advocated and achieved increasing tax credits for development, new support for small business, additional initiatives for rural economic growth, tax increment financing, permitting reform, and tax exemptions in key industries.
 Scott has made expanding the labor force a priority of his administration, and has proposed and achieved initiatives that invest in workforce recruitment, retention, and relocation.

-Health care
+Healthcare

 Scott signed a bill requiring Vermonters to have health insurance, making Vermont among a few states to implement such a policy after the federal repeal of the individual mandate provision of the Affordable Care Act.
 But in part due to his opposition to a financial penalty for an individual mandate, the legislature passed and Scott signed a bill that would simply require attestation of health insurance.

-Scott has advocated moving away from a fee-for-service-based health care system, and has suggested focusing more on the quality of care and services rendered.
+Scott has advocated moving away from a fee-for-service-based healthcare system, and has suggested focusing more on the quality of care and services rendered.
 This model has been implemented on a pilot basis with an accountable care organization.

-In April 2021, Scott was criticized for implementing a race-based COVID-19 vaccination schedule.
+In April 2021, Bryan Kehl and Christopher Rufo, among others, criticized Scott for implementing a race-based COVID-19 vaccination schedule.
 In response, he released a statement condemning what he called a "racist response" to the plan.

 Education

 Scott has called for modifying Act 46 to improve cost containment measures, incorporate property tax reduction, preserve local control and school choice, and allow communities to keep the funds they save through school district mergers.
 He has expressed support for flexible learning plans and new technologies to improve educational outcomes.

 Scott's FY18 budget made investments in education, including a $3 million increase in the base appropriation to the Vermont State Colleges to stabilize tuition and a new position in the Agency of Education focused on career and technical education.
 The budget also expanded a base appropriation for child care financial assistance by $2.5 million.
 The FY20 budget Scott signed into law built on these investments, with an additional $7.4 million for child care and $3 million more for higher education.
 The next year, Scott worked with the legislature to eliminate tuition for members of the Vermont National Guard.

 As a state senator, Scott voted for legislation to reduce education property tax rates.
 Scott's FY18 budget froze property tax rates, and the FY19 budget froze residential property tax rates.

+In July 2025, Scott signed an education reform bill, marking a transitional shift in the Vermont public school system.